 But why pay for a photo filter when juggernauts like Instagram are available for free?
 The main reason … a bigger playground.
 Instagram is great, but I always feel pigeonholed into using the small group of filters they have available.
 Sometimes you need to lighten up a few spots in X-Pro II … or as a wise man once said, “we need more cowbell.”
 And that’s exactly what AfterLight gives you, more cowbell.

-If you want even more filters, click on the “guest” filters that features 13 selections created by carious Instagram users.
-Talk about best of both worlds.
-Developer Simon Filip promises there will more more filters in the upcoming updates of the app too.
+If you want even more filters, click on the “guest” filters that feature 13 selections created by carious Instagram users.
+Talk about the best of both worlds.
+Developer Simon Filip promises there will more filters in the upcoming updates of the app too.

-Overall, if you’re looking for a robust photo app that you can customize filters, texture, cropping and more without restraint, then AfterLight is the perfect option for you to test our your iPhoneography skills.
+Overall, if you’re looking for a robust photo app that you can customize filters, texture, cropping, and more without restraint, then AfterLight is the perfect option for you to test your photography skills.